 We were near the JeXCorp's lab, checking up on the scientists working on Lex's case.
-We'd managed to retrieve a lot of Locians' official data and we hoped some of it could help.
+We'd managed to retrieve a lot of the Locians' official data and we hoped that some of it would help.
 Emil Hamilton was the one in charge.
-It'd been very hard for me to ask him in particular for help and I'd felt like an awful person doing it, but he was the best.
+It was very hard for me to ask him in particular for help and I felt like an awful person doing it, but he was the best.
 Luckily for me, Emil understood the situation even better than Clark did and certainly so much better than Oliver.
 He agreed, explaining to me that every single person had two sides, the good one and the bad one and they were constantly balancing each other.
-Even the purest person in the world was built that way and he told me that if it'd been any one of us split, then we would've done the exact same thing Lex had.
-We would've gone off on a killing and cheating spree.
-This theory eventually calmed Oliver down, but he still had a resentment toward Lex.
+Even the purest person in the world was built that way and he told me that if it was any one of us split, then we would do the exact same thing Lex had.
+We would probably go on a killing and cheating spree.
+This theory eventually calmed Oliver down, but he still had a resentment towards Lex.
 It would probably always be there as it had in the past.
 Some conflicts that had their beginning in childhood were never really meant to go away because they were rooted too deeply into a person.

 What concerned me right now was my own behavior.
 Lex had an explanation to why he'd slept with Eve.
 I did not to why I'd had sex with Clark.
 I wish I could just pin the blame on the Locians, but back there I'd still had my own common sense.
 I'd known what was right and wrong.
 I'd just been lonely and desperate and hurt.
-I'd thought the love that I'd believed to be the strongest one, that could survive everything, just… crumbled, went away.
+I'd thought the love that I'd believed to be the strongest one, the one which could survive everything just crumbled to dust, disappeared.
 I'd thought things between me and Lex had been over forever.
 How could've I known that he'd not been the Lex I'd fallen for?
-Still, that did not make it all right to sleep with another man, especially while he was married.
+Still, that didn't make it all right to sleep with another man, especially while he was married, too.
 I was a monster.
 I was a whore.
 I'd done it all once before, but back then I hadn't put much thought to it since Lex had actually been dead.
-I'd had no way of knowing he would be back.
-Now…
+I'd had no way of knowing that he would be back.
+Now was another story.

 I just sighed heavily.
 I couldn't let him die.
-He could hate me later, but I would not let him die.
+He could hate me all he wanted later, but I wouldn't let him die.
 I would make sure our love would last forever, even if only on my part.

 "I do realize," I finally answered my son.
 "But Alex… we can't lose hope.
 Not ever."
-I looked into the lab through the glass door and saw Emil working hard like always.
-"I feel so sorry for him…"
+I looked into the lab through the thick, glass door and saw Emil working hard like always.
+"I feel so sorry for him."

 "Don't be.
 It wasn't your fault and you couldn't have done anything, mom," Alex comforted me.
-"He understands how all of this works."
+"Besides, he's the one who understands how all of this works."

 "When he discovered the truth about Lex, he didn't think we could reverse the process," I noticed.

 "That was the grief talking," Alex assured me.
-"He can reverse it alright, just trust me."
+"He can reverse it all right, just trust me."

 "I hope so.
 I don't know what I'll do if…"

-"Mom, it'll be alright.
-Dad will come back to us and you will be able to come back to… you know…" his voice trailed off significantly.
+"Mom, it'll be all right.
+Dad will come back to us and you'll be able to come back to… you know…" his voice trailed off significantly.